Learning API Functionality from In-Context Demonstrations for Tool-based Agents: Introduction

-We address these gaps by introducing and formalizing the problem of learning API functionality from scratch via demonstrations of tool calls.
-In this work, we analyze the ability of an API-based agent with only access to demonstrations of tool calls to learn functionality to perform tasks.
+We address these gaps by introducing and formalizing the problem of learning API functionality from scratch via in-context demonstrations of tool calls.
+Demonstrations of tool calls are present within codebases of public repositories and logs.
+While prior work has finetuned agents on demonstrations \cite{schick2023toolformer}, we focus on in-context learning to remove the need to update parameters.
+In this work, we analyze the ability of an API-based agent with a frozen LLM with only access to demonstrations of tool calls to learn functionality to perform tasks.
 Using various API datasets, we extract and standardize demonstrations for the agent to learn from, to perform the dataset tasks.
 Our experiments revolve around three main pillars.
 We investigate the effect of $1)$ the number of demonstrations and $2)$ the representation of the demonstrations.
 Specifically, we compare, in terms of downstream task performance, between providing the demonstrations directly, generating documentation from the demonstrations, or a combination of both.
 Furthermore, we also show the impact of $3)$ collecting, evaluating, and summarizing experiences of the agent to update its understanding of the APIs.
-Our results consistently show across experiments the difficulties of the agent to perform tasks, highlighting how non-trivial learning API functionality from demonstrations is, even with state-of-the-art (SoTA) LLMs.
+Our results consistently show across experiments the difficulties of the agent to perform tasks, highlighting how non-trivial learning of API functionality from in-context demonstrations is, even with state-of-the-art (SoTA) LLMs.

-We summarize our main contributions below: \begin{itemize} \item \textbf{Novel, Applicable Problem.} We present the problem of learning API functionality from demonstrations without any initial ground-truth documentation.
+We summarize our main contributions below: \begin{itemize} \item \textbf{Novel, Applicable Problem.} We present the problem of learning of API functionality from in-context demonstrations without any initial ground-truth documentation.
 Our work is the first work that removes the assumption of access to documentation, and the agent must rely solely on demonstrations to understand functionality.
 We formalize this problem with an optimization objective to characterize the task success rate's dependence on the information processing of the demonstrations.

-\item \textbf{Multiple Methods to Learn From Demonstrations.} To tackle this new issue, we present $3$ processing methods to learn from a set of demonstrations while also providing $4$ methods to update the functionality understanding from the experiences collected by the agent's self-exploration.
+\item \textbf{Various Methods to Learn From Demonstrations.} To tackle this new issue, we present $3$ processing methods to learn from a set of demonstrations while also providing $4$ methods to update the functionality understanding from the experiences collected by the agent's self-exploration.
 We also incorporate an LLM-based evaluator to provide richer, natural language feedback on each step the agent takes.